 A: Generally, no. Landowners can open their land to recreational use with the knowledge that they can close it when they wish without worrying about the possibility of the public gaining a permanent right to the land.
-To help ensure against someone gaining property ownership via adverse possession, you can post 'No Trespassing' signs and restrict access at entry points with gates.
+To help ensure against someone gaining property ownership via adverse possession, you can post 'no trespassing' signs and restrict entrances with gates.